rtyley/aws-sdk-async-response-bytes/README.md

 # aws-sdk-async-response-bytes

-_Reducing memory consumption of the [AWS SDK for Java v2](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) when loading an S3 object into memory_
+_Reducing memory consumption of the [AWS SDK for Java v2](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) when loading S3 objects into memory_

 This repo is for evaluation of different approaches to reducing memory consumption of the AWS SDK Java v2 [async](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/asynchronous.html) method